 Questions & Answers

-Why should you choose the HIV RNA test instead of others?
+Why should you choose the HIV RNA test instead of others?.

-However, the HIV RNA testing process is the earliest method of detection available on the market today, offering the earliest possible access to medical care and antiretroviral therapy if needed.
+The HIV RNA testing process is the earliest method of detection available on the market today, offering the earliest possible access to medical care and antiretroviral therapy if needed.